 4- Gently Exfoliating Sensitive Skin

 Exfoliation has an important role in maintaining your skin as it helps the dead skin cells, which sit on top of it, to be subtly washed away and unclogs your pores for new skin renewal.
 However, a great many of those with sensitive skin need much more tender handling.
+Research by Arif (2015) confirms salicylic acid’s gentle exfoliating properties, recommending concentrations between 0.5% to 2% for sensitive skin due to its effectiveness in clearing acne lesions without causing severe irritation.

 5- Avoid harsh physical scrubbing